-- Families will not be permitted to move unless two years have passed from the effective date of the initial lease. - Families who are pending court resolutions (documentation must be received by HABC verifying that the court procedures have commenced).
+- Families will not be permitted to move during the initial term of the lease. - Families will not be permitted to move more than once in a 12-month period, unless otherwise specified by HABC.

+- Families who are pending court resolutions (documentation must be received by HABC verifying that the court procedures have commenced). - HABC may deny permission to move if there is insufficient funding for continued assistance.